 Your ability to mimic Webster's Dictionary isn't evaluated by most standardized exams, so you won't be expected to provide definitions for difficult words.
 However, your vocabulary will come in handy for the many indirect and hidden vocabulary questions you'll encounter in tests like the SAT, ACT, PSAT, and others.
+If you want to see how this works in practice, take a look at the free practice tests for the SAT, ACT, and PSAT available here at Peterson's.

 Why your test prep should include vocabulary